-ESP BAS The ESP/BAS Warning Light in the instrument cluster comes on when the ignition switch is turned to the ON position.
+The Electronic Stability Program (ESP) / Brake 4 Assist System (BAS) warning light in the instrument cluster comes on when the ignition switch is turned to the ON position.
 The light should go out with the engine running.
-If the ESP/BAS Warning Light comes on continuously with the engine running, a malfunction has been detected in either the ESP or the BAS system.
-If this light stays illuminated, have the ESP and BAS checked at your authorized dealer as soon as possible.
-Refer to "Electronic Brake Control System" in Section 3 for more information.
+If the ESP/BAS warning light comes on continuously with the engine running, a malfunction has been detected in either the ESP or the BAS system.
+If this light stays illuminated, have the ESP and BAS checked at an authorized dealer as soon as possible.
+Refer to "Electronic Brake Control System" in Section 5 for more information.